Naguroka/Discord-Chat-to-OBS/README.md

 ## Customisation
 - **Styling:** Adjust colours and layout in `styles.css`.
 - **Front-end behaviour:** Extend `script.js` if you want richer message formatting.
-- **Message retention:** Change `CHAT_HISTORY_SIZE` in `.env` to tune how many messages are exposed to the front-end.
+- **Message retention:** Change `CHAT_HISTORY_SIZE` in `settings.ini` to tune how many messages are exposed to the front-end.

 ## Troubleshooting
-- `RuntimeError: Environment variable 'DISCORD_BOT_TOKEN' is required.` - ensure `.env` exists and is filled in, or set the variables in your shell before launching.
+- `RuntimeError: Configuration value 'DISCORD_BOT_TOKEN' is required.` - ensure `settings.ini` exists and is filled in, or set the variables in your shell before launching.
 - `discord.errors.LoginFailure` - double-check that the bot token is correct and has not been regenerated.
 - No messages appearing - confirm the bot has access to the target channel and that `DISCORD_CHANNEL_ID` uses the correct snowflake.